Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If the distance between these multiple TSSs is smaller or equal to this value, only one of them will be printed out.
 Default is 2.
-      --partial_length PARTIAL_LENGTH, -le PARTIAL_LENGTH
+      --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
+                            If gff files of the manual checked TSS are provided, this function will merge manual checked ones and TSSpredator predicted ones. please assign the path of manual-checked TSS gff files.
+      --strain_length STRAIN_LENGTH [STRAIN_LENGTH ...], -le STRAIN_LENGTH [STRAIN_LENGTH ...]
-                            The genome length for comparing between predicted TSSs and manual checked TSSs.
-Please assign the genome length of your manual detected gff file.
-If you want to compare whole genome, please don't use this function (Default).
-The default is comparing whole genome.
+                            If --manual_files is assigned, Please specify the genome length of input strains.
+If you want to compare whole genome, please type "all".
+The input format is
+                            $STRAINNAME:SLENGTH.
+Multiple genomes can be accepted,
+                            please use space to separate them.
+For example, test.gff contrain two strains (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
+                            The value of this argument will be s1:100000 s2:all.
+                            Default setting will compute all strains in manual- detected TSS gff files with whole length of genome.
+      --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will be store in statistics folder.
+Default is False.
+      --compare_transcript_files COMPARE_TRANSCRIPT_FILES [COMPARE_TRANSCRIPT_FILES ...], -ta COMPARE_TRANSCRIPT_FILES [COMPARE_TRANSCRIPT_FILES ...]
+                            If the paths of transcript gff files are provided, this function will compare TSS and transcript to obtain the overlap information.
+Default is False.
       --re_check_orphan, -ro
                             If there is no information of gene or locus_tag in genome annotation gff file, all TSSs will be assigned